maestrano/maestrano-php/README.md

 ```

 ### Webhook Notifications
-If you have configured the Maestrano API to receive update notifications (see 'subscriptions' configuration at the top) from Connec!™ then you can expect to receive regular POST requests on the notification_path you have configured.
+If you have configured the Maestrano API to receive update notifications from Connec!™ then you can expect to receive regular POST requests on the notification_path you have configured.

 Notifications are JSON messages containing the list of entities that have recently changed in other systems.
 You will only receive notifications for entities you have subscribed to.